Ghostghostmfr/ESD-Cosmology/README.md

 Energy (bridge / transfer), Space (floor / completion) — that carry the same grammar from cosmological scales down through galactic dynamics.

-**What the framework is not:** not a theory of everything, not a completed quantum-gravity derivation, not a replacement for observational studies/data.
+**What the framework is not:** a theory of everything, a completed quantum-gravity derivation, a replacement for observational studies/data.

 This repository is the cosmology slice — the gravitational and